 The concept and term coproduction is attributed to Elinor Ostrom, a Nobel Laureate in economics.
 In settings such as forestry and fishing, she showed that coproduction led to lower costs because it was a more efficient way to meet social and community needs.
-Similar efficiencies are reported when coproduction is implemented in healthcare settings such as serious illness, palliative care, palliative care, mental health, rheumatology and primary care.
+Similar efficiencies are reported when coproduction is implemented in healthcare settings such as serious illness, and primary care. mental health, are reported when coproduction to implemented in healthcare settings such as serious illness, and primary care.
 Efficiency is particularly true where patients learn to self-manage complex processes such as dialysis (box 2), and for example parents who learnt how to do intravenous therapy at home for infection in cystic fibrosis saved an estimated 2000 hospital days per year at the Karolinska Institute (Andreas Hagar, 2018, personal communication).